The Sky’s the Limit: 3 Female Leaders in Denver CRE

 Powers is certainly no stranger to feeling like the only female in the room, but if there were major obstacles then she says she did her best to ignore them.
 “I consider myself to be a very strong feminist, always have been, always will be — I feel that you have to have a sense of humor and some grounding and just be driven, work harder than other people, speak up when you need to speak up and be supportive of the next generation of women.”

-Uniquely, Urban Ventures is comprised of an all–women team which Powers is very proud of.
+Uniquely, Urban Ventures is comprised of an all–female team, which Powers is very proud of.
 “We are finding these days that we can work on a project that is all women and that’s very unusual — it’s important to have men and women working together but you definitely feel how different it is when it’s all women and I enjoy it.”